China and Russia are ahead in the global coronavirus vaccine race, bending long-standing rules as they go

 Aside from the UAE collaboration, Sinopharm is also running Phase 3 trials in Jordan and Bahrain.

 Egypt announced on Sept.
-11 it will also begin trials with Sinopharm, three days after the British-Swedish drugmaker AstraZeneca paused its clinical trial due to a “potentially unexplained illness.”
+11 it will also begin trials with Sinopharm, three days after the British-Swedish drugmaker AstraZeneca paused its clinical trial because of a “potentially unexplained illness.”
 The trial has since resumed, although not in the United States.
 Egypt signed a deal with AstraZeneca in July to purchase 30 million doses of its vaccine.

 Caplan said of these geopolitical dynamics: “Yeah, it’s a problem.”